Inventor's firm says creator of the wind-up radio has died

 Baylis developed his best-known invention after seeing a television program on AIDS in Africa and learning that people weren't getting lifesaving information because they didn't have electricity and couldn't afford batteries to power radios.

 Inspired by old-fashioned gramophones, Baylis designed a wind-up radio.
-The invention won him international acclaim and an audience with South African icon Nelson Mandela, but didn't pay huge dividends.
+The invention won him international acclaim and an audience with Nelson Mandela, but didn't pay huge dividends.
 He later formed a company to help inventors protect and market products, but wasn't motivated by wealth.

 "Inventing is not about the money," he was quoted by the BBC as saying.
 "Who wants to be the richest man in the graveyard?"